Iowa Court Records

 Fort Dodge, IA 50501

-The Iowa Department of Corrections will return any deposits that do not meet the stipulated guidelines.
+The Iowa Department of Corrections typically returns deposits that do not meet the stipulated guidelines.
 The inmates only receive deposits that are consistent with the existing institution’s policies.

 Friends and family may also send money to inmates in Iowa through electronic fund transfers.
-Persons can deposit money electronically to an inmate’s account using the Access Corrections deposit services, JPay services, or Western Union.
+Members of the public may deposit money electronically to an inmate’s account using the Access Corrections deposit services, JPay services, or Western Union.
 To send money using Access Corrections, visit the website for deposit rates beginning at $3.49.
 Alternatively, call 1(866)345–1884 to make a debit or credit or card transaction over the phone for $4.49.

 Access Corrections also allows senders to create a CorrLinks account from which money may be deposited directly to the inmate.
 For persons who do not have a debit or credit card, deposit at a CashPayToday location for a flat fee of $6.95 or at an ACE Cash Express location at a flat cost of $5.95.
 Note, there is a maximum limit of $900 for each cash transaction when paying using ACE Cash Express.